Contact Dr Ali Nabavi

-Dr Nabavi is Lecturer of Energy Systems at Centre for Climate and Environmental Protection.
+Dr Nabavi is Senior Lecturer of Energy Systems at Centre for Renewable and Low Carbon Energy.
 He is the Director of Advanced Chemical Engineering Course, and Thematic Doctoral Network Lead for Energy and Power.
 He obtained his MSc in Thermal Power and Fluid Engineering with Distinction from The University of Manchester in 2012, where he worked on the development of numerical models for turbulent impinging and swirling jets.
 He received his PhD in Energy from Cranfield University in 2016, where he developed emulsion-based selective materials for carbon capture, and utilised CFD modelling to optimise their production processes.
 He then continued working as a Research Fellow on low-carbon energy systems until his appointment as Lecturer in 2018, where he developed a kW-scale solid oxide fuel cell system integrated with a carbonate looping process for simultaneous power generation and direct air capture.

 I am currently accepting self-funded PhD and research applications in the following research areas: